QuickLogic-Corp/qorc-sdk/quickstart.rst

 ::

-  qfprog --port <PORTNAME> --m4app output/bin/qf_helloworldsw.bin
+  qfprog --port <PORTNAME> --m4app output/bin/qf_helloworldsw.bin --mode m4

 where the :code:`<PORTNAME>`: is the UART port exposed by the QuickFeather.